Knowledge Hub

 The Royal Botanic Gardens, Kew research repository is an open access repository for the research produced by staff and research associates of RBG Kew.
 The repository currently houses material such as journal articles, conference papers, books and book chapters, reports, datasets and images.

-Forest Research publications catalogue
+Forest Research Publications Catalogue

 Find out about the wide range of information to support sustainable forest management in Britain.
 The catalogue includes the Forestry Commission’s publication library and archive, as well as Forest Research articles and guidance.

-Summary Project Report – Consolidating, curating and using existing datasets for ash genomics
+Summary Project Report – Consolidating, curating and using existing datasets for ash genomics (Published: 25 February 2025)

 Ash dieback is a highly destructive disease of ash trees, especially the European ash, one of the UK’s most common woodland trees.
 Caused by an invasive fungus (Hymenoscyphus fraxineus), ash dieback is predicted to cost the UK £7.6 billion by 2030.